-Safeguarding Adult Reviews (SARs) are held when an adult with care and support needs dies as a result of abuse, neglect or self neglect, or suffers serious abuse, and there are concerns that partner agencies could have worked together more effectively to protect the adult.
+Safeguarding Adult Reviews (SARs) are held when an adult with care and support needs dies as a result of abuse, neglect or self-neglect, or survives serious abuse, and there are concerns that partner agencies could have worked together more effectively to protect the adult.
 Where Hillingdon Safeguarding Partnership undertakes a Safeguarding Adult Review the report will be published on this page for the period of one year from the date of publication.
 There is a national library of SARs to aid in national and cross-borough learning.

 - Identify any lessons we can learn about the way professionals and agencies have worked together